 If you’re not familiar with the movie here’s a brief synopsis that will hopefully show why Auntie Mame is a laudable silver screen icon.
 Right from the start she’s friends with a rogue’s gallery of characters.
 Elitists of the time would have called them “beatniks” or “bohemians.”
 Nowadays perhaps they’d be called “hipsters” or referred to as some sort other alternative and eclectic subset of the caste system.
 Auntie Mame just calls them friends.
 And they take care of each other.
 While she does eventually fall in love with Beauregard Burnside (deliciously played by Forrest Tucker), she never loses her vibrant sense of self in the process.
 That tends to happen a lot in movies.
 The girl needs “saving” and suddenly a knight in shining armor appears, swoops in to do the saving, and the girl dutifully surrenders her life to better serve his.
 Bullshit.

 Auntie Mame retains her uniqueness and shows that it is possible to let someone else into your life without transforming into something else entirely.
 At first, she does try really hard to fit in with Beauregard’s family, even trying to learn how to ride in a hunt although she’s never been on a horse in her life.
-However, she fails miserably and then she realizes that it’s just not worth it….it’s not who she is.
-As it turns out, Beauregard is a one of a kind guy who loves her independence and quirkiness.
-I think her failing like that can even be viewed as a “moral to the story” kind of statement – in other words, this is what happens when you try to be something you’re not.
+However, she fails miserably – not just at the fox hunt (she ends up saving the fox, by the way!), but at trying to mold herself to others’ expectations, and then she realizes that it’s just not worth it… it’s not who she is and perhaps more important, not who she wants to be.
+As it turns out, Beauregard is a one-of-a-kind guy who loves her independence and quirkiness.
+I think her failing like that can even be viewed as a “moral to the story” kind of statement – in other words, this is what happens when you try to be something you’re not, when you go against your own inner character just to fit in or meet someone else’s expectations.
 You fail.
+So, you must be true to yourself, always.
+Good advice, if you ask me.

 What’s interesting too is that, as unlikely as it may seem, Mame, in all of her madcap glory, is the freaky glue that binds her friends into a solid familial hodgepodge.
 She’s magnificently sophisticated and glamorous, yet she insists on being kind and taking in the odd stray friend here and there, and she does her absolute best to spread good wherever and whenever she can.
 As crazy as it sounds, she’s definitely a character worth emulating.